 As end-load power consumption increases further, techniques can be used to keep efficiency high.
 For example, multiphase PoL buck converters can have optimized efficiency over a wider load range and end devices with particularly high-power consumption can have their own ‘power island’ with a dedicated two-stage intermediate bus, tailored for best efficiency.
 The efficiency of PoLs can also be optimized with MOSFET switches that have just the minimum voltage rating required, as on-resistance naturally reduces with lower voltage-rated devices, all things being equal.
 MOSFET manufacturers have recognized this fact and are increasingly offering 15V devices which align with lower bus voltages and as a bonus are able to switch at higher frequency, reducing inductor and capacitor sizes and internal losses.
 This can free-up PCB area for use of multi-phase PoLs with their own efficiency gains.

 A holistic view is needed for best overall system efficiency

-In some specific scenarios, an analysis of efficiency and required performance can show that ‘direct conversion’ from 48V to an output as low as 0.5V can yield higher efficiency and lower system size and cost than the combination of IBCs and PoLs, the Flex Power Modules’ BMR481/2 parts are good examples.
+In some specific scenarios, an analysis of efficiency and required performance can show that ‘direct conversion’ from 48V to an output as low as 0.5V can yield higher efficiency and lower system size and cost than the combination of IBCs and PoLs, the Flex Power Modules’ BMR482 is a good example.